eclipse-kura/kura/docs/kura-wires/single-port-wire-components/db-store-and-filter.md

 The Wire Record Store component allows the wire graphs to interact with a persistend Wire Record store implementation, for example a SQL database.
 It stores in a user-defined collection all the envelopes received by the component.

-The DB Filter component, instead, can run a custom query on the attached store and emit the result on the wire.
+The Wire Record Query component, instead, can run a custom query on the attached store and emit the result on the wire.

 !!! note
     The Wire Record Store and Wire Record Query components have been introduced in Kura 5.3.0 as a replacement of the Db Store and Db Filter, that have been deprecated.